SAMexpert logo

 • Thoroughly assess the cost implications of Azure Hybrid Benefit (AHB), comparing Azure's Pay-As-You-Go rates to the costs of renewing Software Assurance.

 • If you have existing licences with active Software Assurance (SA), leveraging AHB often offers significant cost savings over Azure's direct licensing models.
-That is because you continue paying a smaller annual SA maintenance fee on your existing licences rather than the full licence cost under Pay-As-You-Go or a new subscription license.
+That is because you continue paying a smaller annual SA maintenance fee on your existing licences rather than the licence cost under Pay-As-You-Go or a new subscription license.

 • In some scenarios, subscription prices might even exceed Azure's Pay-As-You-Go rates.